Laundry Care In 9 Easy Steps

 Clothes with deep colors are more likely to bleed dye when washed.
 To avoid damaging other clothing, sort laundry according to color, separating lights from darks.

-Wash and dry heavier items, like towels, separately from lighter weight clothes to prevent damage to finer fabrics and ensure even drying.
+Wash and dry heavier items, like towels, separately from lighter weight clothes to prevent damage to finer fabrics and to ensure even drying.

 Wash delicates and durable fabrics separately on the appropriate washing cycles to avoid damage to fine fabrics.
 Separate items with zippers and buttons from knits and lingerie.

 Very dirty or stained laundry should be washed separately on a longer, heavy-duty cycle.
 This provides the agitation necessary to get rid of heavy dirt.
 Don’t worry—we’re here to show you how to sort laundry for the best results.